FriquetLuca/shape-shaders/README.md

 ### [spermatozoid](#spermatozoid)

-This one is an easter egg to show some animation tricks.
+This one is made to show some animation tricks.
 ![spermatozoid](./images/spermatozoid.png "spermatozoid")